-VANCOUVER – Distributors continue to struggle with issues as economies reopen around the world.
+VANCOUVER – Distributors continue to struggle with supply chain issues as economies reopen around the world.
 As a result, Canadians can expect to be waiting longer and paying more whether shopping for a counterfeit Rolex or a handgun with all its identifying markings filed off.

 Citing materials and labour shortages as well as fewer trucks on the road for things to fall off the back of, the purveyors of illicit goods across Canada are begging their clients for patience in the meantime.